pvdz/preval/tests/cases/bool_trampoline/indirect_inv_false.md

 > Bool trampoline > Indirect inv false
 >
 > A bool trampoline has an arbitrary expression, coerces it to bool, and returns the bool.
+> The func uses the arg, being an indirect alias for Boolean

 #TODO